7 Essential Tips For Great Home Appraisal

 • On-Site Inspection: This is the part most homeowners think of when they hear “appraisal.”
 The appraiser will visit your home, assess its condition, take measurements, and document key features.
 This step usually lasts between one to two hours, depending on the size of the home and property.

-• Market Research & Data Collection: After the site visit, the appraiser will analyze local real estate trends, review public records, and compare recently sold properties (comps) in your neighborhood.
+• Market Research & Data Collection: After the site visit, the appraiser will analyze local real estate trends using market research tools, review public records, and compare recently sold properties (comps) in your neighborhood.
 This helps them establish a fair market value for your home.

 • Report Compilation: Once all factors have been reviewed, the appraiser prepares a detailed appraisal report, which includes a summary of findings, supporting data, and the final valuation.